pblischak/polyfreqs-ms-data/README.md

 # **polyfreqs-ms-data**: scripts and data for polyfreqs manuscript

-This is the GitHub repository for all scripts and data used in our simulation study to test **polyfreqs**.
+This is the GitHub repository for all the scripts, data, figures, example files and supplemental material used in our manuscript.

-**polyfreqs** is an R package implementing a Gibbs sampler for estimating biallelic SNP frequencies in a population of polyploids.
+**polyfreqs** is an R package implementing a Gibbs sampler for estimating biallelic SNP frequencies, genotypes and heterozygosity in autopolyploids.

 ## Getting the scripts